MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-aad-auth-onprem.md

 ---
-title: "Using Azure AD authentication for Business Central on-premises"
+title: "Using Azure AD authentication for Business Central on-premises installations"
 description: Using Azure AD as authentication on on-premises installations and containers for Business Central for debugging and other purposes ms.custom: na ms.date: 01/19/2022